Tonight I couldn’t stand myself alone, that’s why I went to see a movie.

-From LA to Mississippi, with no return; that’s how you feel when you go back to you car after the movie.
-More vulnerable than ever, but strong inside somehow.
+From Los Angeles to Mississippi with no return, that’s how you feel when you go back to you car after Straw Dogs; more vulnerable than ever but stronger inside somehow.

 No make up for my solo-movie date, but a touch of pink lipstick.
 A long black dress with military boots, naked shoulders, but I cover my cleavage with a black scarf, just to be sure.

-“They were practically licking my body outside” she said all sexy sweaty after a barefoot morning run, while eating a peach.
+“They were practically licking my body outside” she said sexy, sweaty after a barefoot morning run, while eating a peach.

-“Well, you could wear a bra” he, the husband, replied.
+“Well, you could wear a bra” the husband replied.

 Skarsgård is disturbing and brutal in his own stunning and absolutely breathtaking Swedish DNA.
-His clean and perfect features make you instantly fall in love, until his deep and sick blue eyes silently rape you, and you feel the rape on your body, not on the big screen anymore.
-You can’t help but feeling paralyzed, and silently crying tears of loathing.
+His clean and perfect features make you instantly fall in love, until his deep and sick blue eyes silently rape you, and you feel the disgusting violence on your own body, not on the big screen anymore.
+You can’t help but feeling paralyzed and silently crying tears of loathing.